pdebartol/pdebartol.github.io/_pages/about.md

 ---

-I am a PhD student in the Computer Science Department at ETH Zürich, advised by <a href="https://sml.inf.ethz.ch/group/fannyy/"> Fanny Yang</a> and <a href="https://people.math.ethz.ch/~jopeters/"> Jonas Peters</a>.
+I am a PhD student in the Computer Science Department at ETH Zürich, advised by <a href="https://sml.inf.ethz.ch/group/fannyy/"> Fanny Yang</a>.
 I earned a Data Science M.Sc. at ETH Zürich, with a strong focus on statistics and machine learning.
 Prior to that, I earned a Computer Science B.Sc. at Politecnico di Milano and I spent an exchange semester at the Hong Kong University of Science and Technology.

 Broadly speaking, my research aims to develop (theoretically grounded) machine learning methods for two main purposes: discovering new drugs and evaluating their effectiveness once released in the real-world.